anagha-google/apache-hudi-gcp-lab/03-lab-guide/Module-03.md

 In this module we will generate Hudi (base) data for the lab, based off of the Parquet data from the previous module and we will persist to our data lake in Cloud Storage.

 We will do the data generation via a PySpark script that is pre-created and available in this repo, (and in your cloud storage code bucket), and then explore the Hudi dataset from a pre-created Dataproc Jupyter notebook attached to your cluster.
 The script also creates an external table defintion on the Hudi dataset in Dataproc Metastore (Apache Hive Metastore).
 There are some sample Spark SQL queries to explore the data in the notebook.
+We will generate two types of Hudi tables (datasets) - Copy on Write and Merge on Read - which we will get into in Module 9 notebooks.

 **Prerequisite:** <br>
 Successful completion of prior module

 <hr>